Crawron/Koel/readme.md

 ## Bugs

+- Not properly saving last connected vc for persistence
 - Missing audio files' duration (_maybe_ won't fix)
 - Off by one error in /queue (3 pages when there's 20 elements in 2)
 - Potentially unhandled stale media source links (hasn't been an issue yet, but just to note)
+- Crash in the middle of queuing a playlist leads to it queueing incompletely

 ## Planned?